asappresearch/flambe/docs/basics/export.rst

           p = self.model(feature)
           return {"POSITIVE": p, "NEGATIVE": 1-p}

-The user can use a :class:`~flambe.export.Builder` to build this object:
+The user can use a :class:`~flambe.export.Exporter` to build this object:

 .. code-block:: yaml